donlaiq/cryptofxwallet/README.md

 -------------------------

 Crypto FX Wallet is a layer working above the command line wallet of a crypto node.
 It handles just a limited subset of all the available commands.<br/>
-It should work on Bitcoin and all the cryptocoins derivated from it, like Bitcoin Cash, ZCash, Bitcoin Gold... maybe for BCHABC and BCHSV too.
+It should work on Bitcoin and all the cryptocoins derivated from it, like Bitcoin Cash, ZCash, Bitcoin Gold, etc.

 <br/><br/>
 Why Crypto FX Wallet?